Saudi's PIF $8B Writedown: From Utopian Dreams to Nationalisation and Regional Integration

 At the close of 2024, Saudi Arabia’s largest sovereign wealth fund, the Public Investment Fund (PIF), recorded an $8 billion writedown.
 This development underscores a growing reality: Riyadh has been squandering capital on overhyped megaprojects that have proved unrealistic and overly ambitious amid mounting economic pressures.
 This financial setback comes against the backdrop of a Middle East increasingly turning to nationalisation, and a Gulf region moving towards integration, both shaped by the Iran–Israel confrontation and the looming threat of its renewal.

 The PIF’s $8 billion loss, detailed in its 2024 annual report, stems from overinvestment in projects like Neom and Qiddiya, part of Vision 2030’s diversification push.
-With assets under management rising 19% to $913 billion, the fund’s shift from international (down from 20% to 17% of the portfolio) to domestic investments reflects a broader regional trend of nationalisation.
+With assets under management rising 19% to $913 billion, the fund’s shift from international to domestic investments reflects a broader regional trend of nationalisation.
 This inward focus, however, risks exposing Saudi Arabia to domestic economic vulnerabilities amid oil market volatility, intensified by the Israel-Gaza war and a potential 10% oil price spike.

-Regionally, Iran’s missile attack on Qatar’s Al-Udeid air base retaliating against U.S. strikes on its nuclear sites has heightened tensions, with Israel poised to resume hostilities following its June campaign.
-This escalation pressures GCC states to deepen economic integration.
+This inward shift has been accelerated by regional volatility.
+Iran’s missile attack on Qatar’s Al-Udeid air base has heightened tensions and pressured Gulf states to deepen economic integration.
 A prime example is the Jahez Group’s $245 million acquisition of a 76.56% stake in Qatar’s Snoonu, which exemplifies cross-border synergy in e-commerce and logistics, pending regulatory approval by year-end.
-Similarly, Qatar’s recent approval of the GCC railway project signals a strategic response to regional instability, securing supply chains in the event of attacks.
+Similarly, Qatar’s approval of the GCC railway project signals a strategic response to regional instability, securing supply chains in the event of imminent attacks.
+Both developments came in the immediate aftermath of the Iran–Israel war.